Acid Detergent Fibre (ADF):

 The second or 'middle' section of the small intestine.
 The small intestine comprises of three sections; the duodenum (the first section linked to the stomach), the jejunum and the ileum which joins the caecum.

 In its simplest sense, laminitis is inflammation of the laminae resulting in pain and lameness.
-Laminitis a condition rather than a disease, resulting from a complex cascade of metabolic events which are still not fully understood.
+Laminitis is likely to be the result of a complex cascade of events which may involve multiple systems within the body.

 The soft tissue that attaches the pedal bone to the hoof wall.